 I’ve been able to benefit from a smaller ecosystem like Burlington and have gotten experiences and access here I wouldn’t have been able to get in a larger and more competitive city like New York City or Boston.
 I want to inspire people to seek out the home base they will most enjoy – be that Burlington, Boston or jet setting around the world -and implement intentional business practices that will allow their business to thrive.
 Everyone encounters sticking points in their business, but with encouragement and education, they don’t have to stay stuck there.

 On October 17th, 2019 my company is hosting the inaugural Entrepreneur Summit in my hometown of Burlington, Vermont.
 We will be exploring the themes mentioned above and featuring presentations imparting the wisdom of leaders in the remote work industry – Tammy Bjelland from Workplaceless, Cheryl Eaton from Guru Media Solutions, Laura Pillsbury from Humnly, and many more.
-My goal with this conference is to provide education, inspiration, and camaraderie to people from all over the country who work for remote based businesses, have already started one or who are thinking about starting one.
+My goal with this conference is to provide education, inspiration, and camaraderie to people from all over the country who work for remote based businesses, have already started one or who are thinking about starting one, and are working towards their own remote work success.

 We hope you’ll join us!